fish-shell/fish-shell/sphinx_doc_src/index.rst

 Example: ``echo Hello 2>output.stderr`` writes the standard error (file descriptor 2) of the target program to ``output.stderr``.

 .. [#] Also shortened as "I/O" or "IO".
+.. [#] Previous versions of fish also allowed spelling this as ``^DESTINATION``, but that made another character special so it was deprecated and will be removed in future.

 Piping
 ------